neurobagel/documentation/docs/infrastructure.md

 ??? note "For more technical deployments using NGINX"

-    If you have configured an NGINX reverse proxy (or proxy requests to the remote origin) to serve both the API and the query tool from the same origin, you can skip the step of enabling CORS for the API.
+    If you have configured an NGINX reverse proxy (or proxy requests to the remote origin) to serve both the Neurobagel API and the query tool from the same origin, you can skip the step of enabling CORS for the API.
     For an example, see https://docs.nginx.com/nginx/admin-guide/web-server/reverse-proxy/.